MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Configure Azure Key Vault networking settings.md

 ## Skilling tasks

+- Create a key vault using the Azure portal.

 - Add an exsiting virtual network to a firewall and virtual network rules.

 - Configure a virtual network and subnet to allow access to a key vault.